Published

 6. Switch up your diet

-While research is limited on the impact of a mother’s breast milk on baby’s gassy habits, it may be worthwhile to run your own little experiment.
+While research is limited on the impact of a mother’s breast milk on baby’s gas patterns, it may be worthwhile to run your own little experiment.
 Consider keeping a food diary and monitoring your baby's reaction after you eat certain foods like cruciferous vegetables, dairy, or soy.
-This can help you identify if any specific foods are making your baby uncomfortable.
+This can help you identify if any specific foods are making your baby uncomfortable or gassy.

 7. Switch formulas

-If you suspect that your baby is having difficulty digesting larger proteins because of their developing digestive system, it's a good idea to talk to your pediatrician about switching formulas.
-Your pediatrician will provide guidance on hypoallergenic formulas, which contain smaller proteins designed to improve digestion.
+If you suspect that your baby being gassy is having difficulty digesting larger proteins because of their developing digestive system, it's a good idea to talk to your pediatrician about switching formulas.
+Your pediatrician will provide guidance on hypoallergenic formulas, which contain smaller proteins designed to improve digestion and possibly reduce infant gas.

 8. Switch to shorter feeds

-If your baby also has associated spit-ups, It may be beneficial to feed your baby smaller meals more frequently rather than larger meals less often.
-This may help decrease how often and how much your baby spits up.
+It may be beneficial to feed your baby smaller meals more frequently rather than larger meals less often if your infant is gassy.

 9. Offer colic drops